WHEN ARE YOU OPEN?

 WILL THE MAIN BAR STILL BE OPEN TO THE PUBLIC?

 Yes!
 Our bar is in a separate area, and we will have extra staff on the door to guide people to the bar or to the gig, as appropriate.
 If you would like to go to the bar after the gig, you will need to speak to a member of staff on the night as we run at a very strict capacity.
-You will be welcome to stay at your tables in the gig room though, as we will still have our food and drinks service running until closing time, which is around 1am.

 WHAT ARE THE CURRENT BAR RULES ANYWAY?